 6. Submit a resume

 Your resume is required and should be submitted to Willamette with the application for admission.
-Include the following: full- and part-time work experience in chronological order with most recent position first; professional honors, awards or other recognition (community, employment and military) received; a description of activities important to the candidate’s professional development and leadership abilities.
+Applicants should include work history, professional honors, awards or other recognition (community, employment and military) received, a description of activities important to the candidate’s professional development and leadership abilities.
+Applicants should highlight legal experience if applicable.